List of prime ministers of France

 The head of the government of France has been called the prime minister of France (French: Premier ministre) since 1959, when Michel Debré became the first officeholder appointed under the Fifth Republic.
-During earlier periods of history, the head of government of France was known by different titles.
+During earlier periods of French history, the country's head of government was known by different titles.
 As was common in European democracies of the 1815–1958 period (the Bourbon Restoration and July Monarchy, the Second, Third, and Fourth Republic, as well as the Vichy regime), the head of government was called President of the Council of Ministers (Président du Conseil des ministres), generally shortened to President of the council (Président du Conseil).
-This should not be confused with the elected office of president of the French Republic, who appoints the prime minister as head of state.
+This should not be confused with the elected office of president of the French Republic, who, as head of state, appoints the prime minister as head of government.

-9th century – 18th century
+16th century – 18th century

 Kingdom of France (843–1792)

-Under the Kingdom of France, there was no official title for the leader of the government.
-The chief ministers (principal ministres) of certain kings of France nonetheless led the government de facto.
+Under the Kingdom of France, there was no official title for the leader of the government as the monarch held absolute power.
+However, conventions developed that the monarch would not act without the advice of royal council.
+The chief ministers (principaux ministres) of these councils under certain kings of France exercised enough influence to lead the government de facto.
+This situation ended with the start of the French Revolution as the adoption of a constitution in 1791 reframed the power dynamics of the monarchy.
+As the revolution progressed, the power dynamics continued to shift and ultimately resulted in the execution of the monarch and the establishment of a republic.

 18th century – 19th century

 French First Republic (1792–1804)

-During the First Republic, the arrangements for governance changed frequently: